Frequently Asked Questions

 Trinity has adopted a code of practice, which is applicable to all students with disabilities studying in Trinity.
 This is in accordance with the Disability Act 2005, the Equal Status Acts 2000 (as amended), and the University Act 1997.
 Students with a disability are encouraged to register with the Disability Service to seek supports where the disability could affect their ability to participate fully in all aspects of the course.

-The Student with Disability Code of Practice is intended to provide a model for a high standard of service to students with disabilities.
+The Student with Disability Code of Practice form is intended to provide a model for a high standard of service to students with disabilities.
 Trinity will take reasonable steps to ensure that it does not place a student with a disability at a substantial disadvantage compared to a non-disabled student.
-To read the complete code, click on this link.

 For more information on Staff supports, please visit the HR website by clicking on this link.

 There are two main sources of funds for students with disabilities:

 For more information, visit the Social Welfare website.

 2. European Social Fund for Student with Disability:

 Much of the study related-support for students with a disability is financed through the ESF Student with Disability Fund.
 The National Access Office, on behalf of the Department of Education, pays these grants.
 This grant is not means-tested and is available to undergraduates and postgraduates studying in the third-level sector.
 This fund is for a person with a specific academic support need associated with their disability.